NicolasMurphy/appointment_tracker/README.md

-# Appointment Tracker
+# Visit Tracker

 ## Project Overview

-Appointment Tracker is a web application developed as a learning project.
+Visit Tracker is a web application developed as a learning project.
 It demonstrates basic CRUD (Create, Read, Update, Delete) operations using PHP for backend and frontend, MySQL for database, and TypeScript for dynamic updates.

 Originally designed as a microservice architecture, the project was refactored into a monolithic structure to provide a more tightly coupled and straightforward setup.
 Initially, the frontend was built with React and TypeScript, but it was later refactored to use PHP and vanilla TypeScript to gain experience with PHP server-side rendering and using vanilla TypeScript.

 The project features a Dockerized setup for easy and consistent development environments, with nodemon configured for hot reloading in TypeScript development.
 An included SQL script initializes the database with sample data.

-The application allows users to schedule, view, edit, and delete appointments, providing a full-stack experience with a focus on learning and implementing best practices in both frontend and backend development.
+The application allows users to schedule, view, edit, and delete visits, providing a full-stack experience with a focus on learning and implementing best practices in both frontend and backend development.

 ## Technologies Used